-An employee can view his/her account balance directly from a smart phone, mobile device, or computer by going to ncflex.padmin.com or the P&A Group mobile app, and logging into his/her account to access up-to-date account information.
-Employees can check a balance over the phone by calling P&A Group's customer service team at 1-866-916-3475 to speak with a representative.
+An employee can view their account balance directly from a smart phone, mobile device, or computer by going to ncflex.padmin.com or the P&A Group mobile app, and logging into their account to access up-to-date account information.
+Employees can check a balance over the phone by calling P&A Group's customer service team at 866-916-3475 to speak with a representative.